-Commissioner of the Capital Market, Insurance and Savings Authority.
+- Commissioner of the Capital Market, Insurance and Savings Authority.

-Effect of diversification of risk components
+Effect of diversification of risk-weighted components

-- Effect of the partial correlation between different risks in the model on their amounts; the greater the diversification between operating segments in the portfolio and the diversification between risks, the greater is the effect of the correlation, which reduces the overall risk.
+- Effect of the partial correlation between different risks in the model on their amounts; the greater the diversification between operating segments in the portfolio and the risk diversification risks, the greater is the effect of the correlation, which reduces the overall risk.